 If you are not sure about an investment, seek financial advice from an Authorised Financial Adviser (AFA).
 Ask whether the financial product you are considering is right for you.
 Check our website for information on how to choose an adviser and the questions you should ask.

-Always read the investment statement or product disclosure statement and ask questions if you are not sure of any feature, before investing.
+Always read the product disclosure statement and ask questions if you are not sure of any feature, before investing.

 We value your feedback.
 Let us know how we could improve our website.X